Who we are

 Doug & Karen Jacobsen, Zander and Cedric

 Karen and Doug recall attending an early informational meeting for the community in which they looked around the roomful of interested people and thought "we're never going to get a house."
 Ultimately, they became senior members of the community!
-Their two sons are Zander (15) and Cedric (13).
-Zander and Cedric both attended the award-winning John Muir School - an outdoor-based K-8 magnet school, and are now at Ashland Middle and High Schools, respectively.
-Zander enjoys playing music (piano and bass), speech and debate, and is goalkeeper for the soccer team.
+Their two sons are Zander (18) and Cedric (16).
+Zander and Cedric both attended the award-winning John Muir School - an outdoor-based K-8 magnet school when they were younger.
+Zander just graduated from Ashland High School and enjoyed jazz band there, as well as speech and debate, and being goalkeeper for the varsity soccer team.
 He is good about pitching in to help in the community.
-Cedric enjoys soccer and track.
-He enjoys his many friends in and outside of cohousing.
+Zander will take a gap year before going to college.
+Cedric enjoys playing varsity soccer, drawing, and babysitting.
+He enjoys his friends in and outside of cohousing.

-Doug is 59 years old and is a licensed clinical social worker and now manages a forensic mental health program.
+Doug is 63 years old and is a licensed clinical social worker and now manages forensic and ACT mental health programs.
 Before all that he spent a dozen years in the construction trades and attended college late in life.
 He had the good fortune to live in the S.F.
-Bay area, Seattle, and the U.S. Virgin Islands after leaving his hometown in the Cleveland area.
+Bay area, Seattle, and the U.S. Virgin Islands after growing up in the Cleveland, OH area.
 His non-work interests include reading, music, parenting, eating/cooking, and basketball (sadly no longer able to play).
 Doug actually enjoys the consensus decision-making process and has particpated in collectives in the past.

-They shared an interest in cohousing for some years before the opportunity presented itself locally.
+We shared an interest in cohousing for some years before the opportunity presented itself locally.
 We moved to the valley from the Bay Area in 2000, living in Medford for seven years before moving into cohousing here.
-They are privileged to have the benefit of living near Karen's mother Teddi here in Ashland.
+We are privileged to have the benefit of living near Karen's mother Teddi here in Ashland.